-- One way to improve problems with sadness or depression after TBI is to stop or cut down on the use of alcohol.
+- One way to improve feelings of sadness or depression after TBI is to stop or cut down on drinking.

-- Lowered desire is the most common effect of TBI on sexuality.
+- A low sex drive is the most common effect of TBI on sexuality.

 - Alcohol reduces sexual satisfaction in men and women.